MonicaSaid/Breast-Cancer-Classification-Using-Deep-Learing/Mammography/README.md

-This folder is for denseNet201 pretrained model:
+This folder is for mammogram pretrained models.
-    1- normal model.
-    2- using the kfold.
-    3- a model for calculating the test time.